red/docs/reactivity.md

 **Description**

-The `is` operator creates a reactive formula, which result will be assigned to an object's field.
-This means that `is` can only be used *inside* a reactor object.
+The `is` operator creates a reactive formula, which result will be assigned to a word.
+The `<code>` block can contain reference to both wrapping object's fields (if used in a reactor's body block), and external reactors fields.

-Note: this operator creates reactive formula which are very close to Excel's formulas model.
+Note: this operator creates reactive formula which are very close to Excel's formula model.

 **Example**